MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-renew-symmetric-key.md

 ```
 The following symmetric key was created as one was not supplied ON8YYaMYNmwSfMX625Ei4eC6N1zaeCxbc219W090v28-
 ```
 You can use the [`GetMsolServicePrincipalCredential`](https://docs.microsoft.com/powershell/msonline/v1/get-msolserviceprincipalcredential) command to verify that the new symmetric key is associated with the correct service principal as shown.
-Note that the command lists all the keys that are currently associated with the service principal.
+Notice that the command lists all keys that currently associated with the service principal.

 ```
 Get-MsolServicePrincipalCredential -AppPrincipalId 7d9c1f38-600c-4b4d-8249-22427f016963 -ReturnKeyValues $true